Foundations: “Discover Alignment”

 Hints & Tips:

-🌟 Think of lengthening your tailbone away from you when you have identified and are in “neutral” position.
+🌟 Think of lengthening your tailbone away from you.

 🌟 Think of your pelvis as a bowl of soup.
 Although the soup reaches the rim of the bowl – don’t spill any!